project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

         ```

     **Note:** If using the YAML View, the `volume_claim_template` field must be added to the spec
 3. Specify the desired report retention.
 The operator will retain 30 reports by default.
-This is about one weeks worth of data if using the default cycles.
+This is about one week's worth of data if using the default cycles.
 To edit the number of retained reports, edit the packaging field in the spec:
     * Edit the `max_reports_to_store` field within the `packaging` field in the spec to be the desired number of reports to retain.
 Once this max number is reached, the operator will delete the oldest report on the PVC:

         ```